Pilot dies aboard Turkish Airlines flight, forcing emergency landing in New York

-NEW YORK — (AP) — A Turkish Airlines jetliner headed from Seattle to Istanbul made an emergency landing in New York on Wednesday after the pilot died on board, an airline official said.
+NEW YORK — (AP) — A Turkish Airlines jetliner headed from Seattle to Istanbul made an emergency landing in New York on Wednesday after the captain died on board, an airline official said.

-Pilot İlçehin Pehlivan, 59, lost consciousness at some point after Flight TK204 took off from Seattle on Tuesday night, Turkish Airlines spokesperson Yahya Üstün said in a statement.
+Pilot İlçehin Pehlivan, 59, lost consciousness at some point after flight 204 took off from Seattle on Tuesday night, Turkish Airlines spokesperson Yahya Üstün said in a statement.

-Crew members decided to make an emergency landing and worked to revive the pilot, but he died before the plane landed, Üstün said.
+Medical intervention failed to revive the captain, and the co-pilot decided to make an emergency landing, but the captain died before the plane landed, Üstün said.

 Data from the tracking site FlightAware shows that the Airbus A350 landed at John F. Kennedy International Airport just before 6 a.m.